-This native perennial grows up to 1 foot tall.
-It has one to several upright thin, leafless flower stems and long, narrow, grass-like basal leaves (D).
+This inconspicuous native perennial is from 6-12 inches tall.
+It has one to several upright, thin, leafless flower stems and long, narrow, grass-like basal leaves (D).
 Flower stems are winged, giving them a flat appearance.
 At the top are two green, overlapping bracts of unequal length from which the 1/2 inch flower heads emerge (B).
-The 6 white to dark blue “petals” consist of 3 true petals and 3 similar sepals, each with a sharp tip and a yellow base (B,C).
+Flowers consist of 6 white to dark blue petal-like tepals (3 true petals and 3 similar sepals), each with a pointed tip and a yellow base (B,C).
 In the center is a column of 3 yellow-to-orange-tipped, fused stamens.
-This delicate, early flowering plant with thin, leafless stems and grass-like basal leaves is not likely to be confused with any other early flowering prairie plant.

 Other common names include Prairie Blue-Eyed Grass and White-Eyed Grass.